RailsEventStore/rails_event_store/railseventstore.org/source/docs/publish.html.md

 ## Defining an event

-Firstly you have to define own event model extending `RailsEventStore::Event` class.
+Firstly you have to define your own event model extending `RailsEventStore::Event` class.

 ```ruby
 class OrderPlaced < RailsEventStore::Event